asachdeva/asachdeva/content/_index.md

 Orchestration and ETL was built using Airflow (Python 3.6) The RTB stack was built on GoLang

-* -- Scala with Akka(Actors, Http, Streams, Persistence), fs2, cats, cats-effect, circe, doobie, shapeless, sangria, Gatling
+* -- Scala with Akka(Actors, Http, Streams, Persistence), fs2, cats, cats-effect, circe, doobie, shapeless, sangria, Gatling et al
 * AWS (Kinesis, Eks, Athena, Lambda, Glue)
 * Heavy use of Kafka
 * Data Visualiztion migrated from Eks to NewRelic to DataDog